DISCIPLINE, RESPECT, RESPONSIBILITY

-Norwich University is proud to be the birthplace of America’s Reserve Officers’ Training Corps, celebrating over 100 years of commissioned officer development.
+Norwich University is proud to be the birthplace of America’s Reserve Officers’ Training Corps and the only private Senior Military College.
+We celebrate over two centuries of commissioned officer development.

-The Reserve Officers’ Training Corps (ROTC) is a college elective that develops leadership skills in our students as they prepare for Military Service in the Army, Navy, Marines or Air Force.
-Norwich University is the birthplace of ROTC and the first of six Senior Military Colleges in the United States today.
+The Reserve Officers' Training Corps, commonly known as ROTC, is a college program that aims to develop leadership skills and tactical prowess among students who aspire to serve in the Army, Navy, Marines, Air Force, or Space Force.
+Norwich University is the first of six Senior Military Colleges in the United States that offers this program.

 Army Reserve Officers’ Training Corps (AROTC)